-- A monthly project status report and a monthly population and capacity report from the Department of Corrections (Section 17-1-104.3 (5), C.R.S.); - An annual report from the Division of Administration in the Department of Public Health and Environment on the adequacy of funding for source attribution and apportionment studies, when such studies are required.
+- A monthly project status report and a monthly population and capacity report from the Department of Corrections (Section 17-1-104.3 (5), C.R.S.); - Notification by the Department of Regulatory Agencies that an unregulated profession or occupational group poses an imminent threat to public health safety or welfare.
+After receipt of the report, the Legislative Council is to conduct a hearing on the issue within 30 days (Section 24-34-104.1 (3)(c), C.R.S.; - An annual report from the Division of Administration in the Department of Public Health and Environment on the adequacy of funding for source attribution and apportionment studies, when such studies are required.
 If funding is inadequate, the Council may recommend that the General Assembly appropriate funds from available sources (Section 25-7-1006 (2)(e), C.R.S.); and - The State Implementation Plan (SIP) is a plan to improve air quality in a geographic area that does not meet federal air quality requirements.
 By January 15 of each year, the Air Quality Control Commission must submit a report on any new regulatory requirements or modifications to existing regulatory requirements outlined in the SIP to the chair of the Legislative Council.

-Copies of the report must be submitted to each member of the General Assembly.
-(Section 25-7-133 (1)(a), C.R.S.)
+Copies of the report must be submitted to each member of the General Assembly (Section 25-7-133 (1), C.R.S.).